(Disclosure: Some of the links below may be affiliate links)

 Life Insurance Third Pillar

-The third pillar is open to workers who already pay into the second and independent people who own companies.
+The third pillar is open to workers who pay into the second and independent people who own companies.
 The idea of the third pillar is simple: save money while you work and get it back when you retire.

 For your third pillar, you have two choices: